kylebarron/parquet-wasm/README.md

 This is designed to be used alongside a JavaScript [Arrow](https://arrow.apache.org/) implementation, such as the canonical [JS Arrow library](https://arrow.apache.org/docs/js/) or potentially [`arrow-wasm`](https://github.com/domoritz/arrow-wasm).

+Including all compression codecs, the generated brotli-encoded WASM bundle is 881KB.

 ## Usage

 ### `readParquet`